All about sewing machine needles!

 • the machine skips stitches

-• the stitch is not nice
+• the stitch doesn't look good

 So this time even more than the others: Get your needles ready!